 - Motivation is key, unfortunately, call centre staff can sometimes lack motivation as the job can sometimes be repetitive and tedious, ensure you have a strong management team to keep motivation levels high and productivity to a maximum.

-Call centres are great to implement into your business if you need a customer support team, support with in the business or general enquiries team.
+Call centres are great to implement into your business if you need a customer support team, support within the business or general enquiries team.
 It gives your business a competitive edge as customers can get in touch at any point of their customer journey.
-It will improve the way your business runs, making the business more efficient
+It will improve the way your business runs, making the business more efficient at every stage.